Tides of History

 wondery.com/shows/tides-of-history/?utm_source=rss

 Everywhere around us are echoes of the past.
 Those echoes define the boundaries of states and countries, how we pray and how we fight.
 They determine what money we spend and how we earn it at work, what language we speak and how we raise our children.
 From Wondery, host Patrick Wyman, PhD (“Fall Of Rome”) helps us understand our world and how it got to be the way it is.
-New episodes come out Thursdays for free, with 1-week early access for Wondery+ subscribers.
-Listen ad-free on Wondery+ or on Amazon Music with a Prime membership or Amazon Music Unlimited subscription.
+Listen to Tides of History on the Wondery App or wherever you get your podcasts.
+You can listen to bonus episodes available exclusively and ad-free on Wondery+.
+Join Wondery+ in the Wondery App, Apple Podcasts or Spotify.
+Start your free trial by visiting wondery.com/links/tides-of-history/ now.

 Show episodes